theanoli/tsch/README.md

 * mtcp (mTCP)
 * udp (UDP)
 * tcp (TCP)

-### Setting up the machines
-To disable irqbalance and collectl, and to enable RSS/RFS, run `sudo bash machine_setup_script.sh iface1 iface2 ...` for all interfaces you plan to use.
-This will steer flows bound for particular ports to particular CPUs (e.g., packets destined for port 8000 will go to receive queue 0, which will be pinned to core 0), as well as killing collectl and irqbalance and turning off hyperthreading on 32-core machines.
-You will need to modify this script if you are on a machine with a different core count.
-For best results, run for every interface and on all machines involved in your experiment.

 ## Running experiments
 The script `run_experiments.py` will launch the specified number of server and client processes when launched from the server machine.
 A basic call for throughput would be: